Salah Zulfikar: Personal life

-Zulfikar was married for four times.
-He married his first wife, Mrs. Nafisa Bahgat, daughter of Mahmoud Bey Bahgat in 1947, a socialite, and she bore him his son Ahmed and a daughter Mona, and she remained his wife until her death in 1988.
+He was married four times.
+He married his first wife, the socialite Nafisa Bahgat, daughter of Mahmoud Bey Bahgat, in 1947.
+They had a son, Ahmed and a daughter, Mona, and she remained his wife until her death in 1988.
 His son Ahmed Zulfikar graduated as a mechanical engineer to become a businessman owning his own corporation and his daughter Mona Zulfikar graduated as a lawyer and became a prominent lawyer owning a law firm.
-Zulfikar had three grandchildren, Karim Zulfikar is a businessman, Salah Zulfikar is a corporate director and Ingy Badawy is a lawyer.
+Zulfikar had three grandchildren-Karim Zulfikar is a businessman, Salah Zulfikar is a corporate director and Ingy Badawy is a lawyer.
 Besides boxing, Salah Zulfikar was a football fan and used to play football with fellow actors from time to time.
 He supported Zamalek S.C.

-Zulfikar's second marriage was to actress Zahrat El-Ola in 1957, but they were divorced two years later.
+Zulfikar's second marriage was to actress Zahret El-Ola in 1957, but they were divorced two years later.
 The love story that brought him together with the singer and actress Shadia was the most famous of all, and they were married while filming in 1964.
 Together, Zulfikar and Shadia formed an artistic duo through which they presented many successful films in Egyptian Cinema, and Zulfikar produced more than one film with Shadia in the leading role.
 Their marriage ended in divorce after seven years.
 Later, he married his last wife, Bahiga, and their marriage continued until his death in 1993.

 Filmography

 Prolific in Egyptian film industry for 37 years.
 Salah Zulfikar was a film producer and film, stage, television, and radio actor.
-The award-winning actor appeared in feature films, short films, plays, television serials, broadcast serials and paired with all the leading actresses of his generation.
+The award-winning actor appeared in feature films, short films, plays, television series, broadcast serials and paired with all the leading actresses of his generation.
 As a producer, Zulfikar produced fifteen films and achieved both financial and critical success in the majority of them.
 He accomplished a history of a total of a two hundred and fifty credits throughout his career leaving an extensive legacy.